juliesymons/juliesymons/GettingStarted.md

 The visual debugger is a graphical tool that allows you to step, reset, and "peek inside" a `ComputeGraph` to visualize the computation while it executes.

 Referring to the figure above, one can click on the blue box labeled "counter" in the left pane to open the "counter" window in the right-pane (as shown here).
-The "counter" window on the right shows that the "counter" field is a `ScalarField` with a size of 200x200.
-Placing the cursor over a point in the field will momentarily bring up a tooltip displaying the coordinates and value at that point.
+The "counter" window on the right shows that the "counter" field is a `ScalarField` with a size of 200 by 200.
+Placing the cursor over a point in the field momentarily brings up a tooltip displaying the coordinates and value at that point.
 In this case, value is "1.0" at the location (1,2) after stepping through the *compute graph* one time.

 The "Cycle" value at the top shows how many steps have been taken, which in this case is "1".
 All 40,000 points have a value of "1" after 1 cycle.